slyfox1186/ffmpeg-build-script/README.md

 * `libkvazaar`: An open-source HEVC encoder licensed under 3-clause BSD
 * `libfribidi`: The Free Implementation of the Unicode Bidirectional Algorithm
 * `libsrt`: Secure Reliable Transport (SRT) is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
+* `avisynth: A powerful tool for video post-production.

 ### HardwareAccel

 * `nv-codec`: [NVIDIA's GPU accelerated video codecs](https://devblogs.nvidia.com/nvidia-ffmpeg-transcoding-guide/).